zero5zero6zero7/anti-procrastination-hosts-file/README.md

 Instagram on the other hand is 99% porn and 1% content nobody cares about.
 So it gets blocked.

-<b>Is this list originally created by you?</b>
+<h1>Is this list originally created by you?</h1>
 No, I'm combining multiple other host files into one "mega" file.
 I'll link to them properly, in time (mostly because want to be sure most of these lists are legit before linking to them).

-How to add this host file to uBlock Origin?
+<h1>How to add this host file to uBlock Origin?</h1>
 1. Open uBlock Settings
 2. Select the "Filter Lists" tab, scroll down to the end.
-3. Under "Custom" Section, checkbox "Import" and paste the URL of the RAW host list: https://raw.githubusercontent.com/zero5zero6zero7/mega-anti-everything-hosts-file/main/mega-anti-everything-hosts-file
+3. Under "Custom" section, checkbox "Import" and paste the URL of the RAW host list: https://raw.githubusercontent.com/zero5zero6zero7/mega-anti-everything-hosts-file/main/mega-anti-everything-hosts-file
-4. Done.
+4. Purge all cache, update and apply changes.
+Done.